First lady announces new White House tennis pavilion

-WASHINGTON (AP) — Weeks before her family turns the White House over to President-elect Joe Biden, Melania Trump announced Monday that a new tennis pavilion on the south grounds is ready for action.
+Weeks before her family turns the White House over to President-elect Joe Biden, Melania Trump announced that a new tennis pavilion on the south grounds is ready for action.

-The project included sprucing up an existing tennis court and children’s garden, in addition to construction of the pavilion, which replaces a smaller structure.
+The project included sprucing up an existing tennis court and children’s garden, in addition to building a pavilion to replace a smaller structure.

-The first lady’s office said the pavilion’s design was inspired by the architecture of the White House, especially the East and West Wings.
+The first lady’s office said Monday that the pavilion’s design was inspired by the architectural style of the White House, especially the East and West Wings.
 A colonnade, parapet wall and fanlight windows tie the new building to the look and feel of the White House.

 Planning for the project began in early 2018, followed by approval in June 2019 by the Commission of Fine Arts and the National Capital Planning Commission.